YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

     {REGION}/spring.datasource.url
     {REGION}/spring.datasource.username
     {REGION}/spring.datasource.password
+    {REGION}/yugabytedb.connection.type
     ```
+    where:

-    where `{REGION}` is the region the VM was started in.
-You provided the region name earlier through the `-r` parameter of the `./create_instance_template.sh` command.
+    * `{REGION}` is the region the VM was started in.
+You provide the region name via the `-r` parameter of the `./create_instance_template.sh` script.
+    * `yugabytedb.connection.type` - can be set to `standard`, `replica` or `geo`.
+Refer to the section below for details.

-Use the [Runtime Configurator APIs](https://cloud.google.com/deployment-manager/runtime-configurator/set-and-get-variables) to set and update those variable.
+Once an instance of the microservice is started, you can use the [Runtime Configurator APIs](https://cloud.google.com/deployment-manager/runtime-configurator/set-and-get-variables) to set and update those variable.

 As an example, this is how to update the database connectivity settings for all the VMs started in the `us-west2` region:
     ```shell